Is Site Audit a Replacement for Semrush or Ahrefs?

 - Social sharing previews

-Why not Semrush/Ahrefs: They’re overkill for pre-launch audit.
+Why not Semrush/Ahrefs: They’re overkill for a pre-launch audit.
 You don’t need keyword tracking or backlink analysis yet.
 You need to make sure the site won’t launch with broken schema or iOS Safari bugs.

 Can you use both?
 Yes:

-- Use Scan for pre-launch technical audit
+- Use Site Audit for pre-launch technical audit

 - Use Semrush/Ahrefs post-launch for ongoing monitoring